 This provocative formula, let the children break the furniture, nevertheless corresponds to the necessity mentioned above: let your child with his pure heart, let him experiment, do not blame him.

 Certainly if you can save some furniture, for example by not displaying it, by changing the precious objects by uninteresting objects, so that your child will not break them: do it.
 But if it turns out that your child breaks the furniture you cared so much about, if he breaks the windows of your apartment, do not punish him.
-Take it out on yourself for not being careful enough, because this pure-hearted child doesn’t know what he’s done, he just followed his nature.
+Take it out on yourself for not being careful enough, because this pure-hearted child does not know what he has done, he just followed his nature.

 Jean-Jacques Rousseau –